What property managers need to know about sustainability and EV charging [2023]

 2. Insulation

-Insulation isn’t the sexiest of home upgrades, but it packs a punch when it comes to energy saving.
+Insulation isn’t the sexiest of green home upgrades, but it packs a punch when it comes to energy saving.
 It helps keep your home warm in the winter and cool in the summer.

 According to the Energy Saving Trust, an uninsulated roof lets 25% of the heat from your home escape.